 Not only does it dictate how much quality-related funding the University receives annually between REF exercises, it also has implications for our reputation, profile and place within the UK higher education system.

-The Post-REF Review Working Group was established in Spring 2021 to undertake a comprehensive review of the University’s REF 2021 submission and its underpinning processes, systems and structures.
+The Post-REF Review Working Group established in Spring 2021 undertook a comprehensive review of the University’s REF 2021 submission and its underpinning processes, systems and structures.

-The Review is intended to collate information from a wide variety of stakeholders to enable lessons to be learned for future assessment exercises.
-The aim is to present a completed report with findings and recommendations by December 2021.
+The Review collated information from a wide variety of stakeholders to enable lessons to be learned for future assessment exercises.

 All staff involved in the REF 2021 submission were invited to share their experiences and help inform the way we conduct research assessment and make progress towards future REF submissions.